 This is easily among the largest life sciences incubation centers in the United States, spanning an area of 31,000-square-feet and focused on developing innovation assets in cancer medicine.
 Princeton BioLabs resides in the hub of biotech research at New Jersey and supports founders from the academic community to launch and scale their companies to the point when they forge a strong market presence.
 The biggest support Princeton Biolabs provides is connecting new scientists with established bio-capital financiers, angel investors and key pharma market regulators to increase the feasibility of launching products.
 The center is less than a year-old and already has a portfolio of drug discovery startups spanning solid tumors, immunotherapies, monoclonal antibody development and protein therapeutics.
 The application process starts by emailing and getting shortlisted, after which selected scientists can view available space, meet the whole team, and sign a facility use agreement.

+These were the healthcare incubators.
 The healthcare space is one of the fastest growing sectors today, as data analytics and AI continue to push the industry forward.
-Having the backing of health startup incubators is invaluable in receiving funding, mentorship and marketing support.
+Having the backing of healthcare incubators is invaluable in receiving funding, mentorship and marketing support.

 Looking for help developing your healthcare product?
 Consult biostatisticians, medical device experts and medical writers on Kolabtree.